Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Methodology

-Here, we describe how to use the composed layer to compose collected source representations appropriately for generating different source keys and values representations.
+Here, we describe how to use the composed layer to compose collected representations dynamically for generating specific keys and values representations passing into different decoder layers.
 Let $f_{Self-Attention}$ and $f_{Feed-Forward}$ denote a Transformer self-attention sub-layer and feed-forward sub-layer respectively.
-The embedding layer of the Transformer encoder first maps $X$ to embeddings $H_{0}$, and then $H_{0}$ is fed into a Transformer self-attention sub-layer and feed-forward sub-layer to generate $H_{1}^{SA} \in \mathbb{R}^{d \times S}, H_{1}^{FF} \in \mathbb{R}^{d \times S}$ respectively, where $d$ denotes the hidden size.
+The embedding layer of the Transformer encoder first maps $X$ to embeddings $H_{0}$, and then $H_{0}$ are fed into a Transformer self-attention sub-layer and feed-forward sub-layer to generate $H_{1}^{SA} \in \mathbb{R}^{d \times S}, H_{1}^{FF} \in \mathbb{R}^{d \times S}$ respectively, where $d$ denotes the hidden size.
 Next, each subsequent encoder layer takes the previous layer's output as input.
 The overall process is as follows:

 where $2 \leq i \leq M$ denote $i$-th encoder layer.
 Therefore, we can collect representations outputted by each encoder sub-layer $H_{collect} = \{H_{1}^{SA}, H_{1}^{FF}, \ldots ,H_{M}^{SA}, H_{M}^{FF}\}$.
 The keys and values of multi-head attention module of decoder layer $l$ are defined to be: